Venetian glass

 Venetian glass (vetro veneziano) is glassware made in Venice, typically on the island of Murano near the city.
 Traditionally it is made with a soda–lime "metal" and is typically elaborately decorated, with various "hot" glass-forming techniques, as well as gilding, enamel, or engraving.
 Production has been concentrated on the Venetian island of Murano since the 13th century.
 Today Murano is known for its art glass, but it has a long history of innovations in glassmaking in addition to its artistic fame—and was Europe's major center for luxury glass from the High Middle Ages to the Italian Renaissance.
 During the 15th century, Murano glassmakers created cristallo—which was almost transparent and considered the finest glass in the world.
 Murano glassmakers also developed a white-colored glass (milk glass called lattimo) that looked like porcelain.
 They later became Europe's finest makers of mirrors.

-During the High Middle Ages, Venice was originally controlled by the Eastern Roman Empire before eventually becoming an independent city state.
+During the Early Middle Ages, Venice was originally controlled by the Eastern Roman Empire before eventually becoming an independent city state.
 It flourished as a trading center and seaport in the High Middle Ages.
 Its connections with the Middle East helped its glassmakers gain additional skills, as glassmaking was more advanced in areas such as Syria and Egypt.
-Although Venetian glassmaking in factories existed as far back as the eighth century, it became concentrated in Murano by law beginning in 1291: since glass factories often caught fire, this removed much of the possibility of a major fire disaster for the city.
-Venetian glassmakers developed secret recipes and methods for making glass, and the concentration of Venice's glassmaking on the island of Murano enabled better control of those secrets.
+Although Venetian glassmaking in factories existed as far back as the eighth century, it became concentrated in Murano by law beginning in 1291, in part because glass factories often caught fire, and moving all of them to one island removed much of the possibility of a major fire disaster for the rest of the city.
+Another reason for moving the glassmakers to Murano was that Venetian glassmakers developed secret recipes and methods for making glass, and the concentration of Venice's glassmaking on the island of Murano enabled better control of those secrets.

 Murano became Europe's luxury glassmaking center, peaking in popularity in the 15th and 16th centuries.
+According to historian W. Patrick McCray, the Murano glass industry’s rise in the Renaissance was shaped by a close interplay of consumer demand, skilled craftsmanship, and strict state regulation, which together elevated glass from an artisan product to a luxury art form.
 Venice's dominance in trade along the Mediterranean created a wealthy merchant class that was a strong connoisseur of the arts.
 This helped establish demand for art glass and more innovations.
 The spread of glassmaking talent in Europe eventually diminished the importance of Venice and its Murano glassmakers.
 The occupation and dissolution of the Venetian state by Napoleon Bonaparte in 1797 caused more hardship for Murano's glassmaking industry.
 Murano glassmaking began a revival in the 1920s.
 Today, Murano and Venice are tourist attractions, and Murano is home to numerous glass factories and a few individual artists' studios.
 Its Museo del Vetro (Glass Museum) in the Palazzo Giustinian contains displays on the history of glassmaking as well as glass samples ranging from Egyptian times through the present day.